JitterSystems/ShadowNet/README.md

 Big Thanks to Jesus for making this gain attention!
 Turn to Jesus before it's too late. :) He loves You

-🛡️ ShadowNet: Flow-Invariant Anonymity Protocol (Tor + Mixnet Techniques)
+🛡️ ShadowNet: Flow-Invariant Anonymity Protocol (Lokinet + Mixnet Techniques)

 No longer rely on blending in a crowd to be anonymous like regular tor, NOW BEING UNIQUE IS THE TRUE ANONYMITY!